 The Power Team of Fargo

 Randy started his career at Sanford Health-Fargo in December 1999 as an Exercise Physiologist and in November 2008 he became the manager of the POWER program in Fargo, ND.
 He received his Bachelor’s degree in Fitness and Sports Science from Minnesota State University-Moorhead in 1992 and his Master’s degree in Exercise Physiology-Human Performance from the University of Wisconsin-La Crosse in 1994 where he was also a graduate assistant to the Strength and Conditioning Coach.
-Randy is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association, a Health Fitness Specialist (HFS) through the American College of Sports Medicine, a Level I Club Coach through USA Weightlifting, and holds a FMS (Functional Movement Screen) certification.
+Randy is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association, a Certified Exercise Physiologist (EP-C) through the American College of Sports Medicine, a Level I Club Coach through USA Weightlifting, holds a FMS (Functional Movement Screen) certification, and Titleist Performance Institute Certified (TPI Certified).

 In his career, Randy has assisted athletes of all ages and abilities, work toward their fitness and athletic performance goals through hard work, dedication, commitment, training technique and programming.